Nishi-Shinjuku Junction and beautiful light trails

 Nishi-Shinjuku Junction light trails

 Under the concrete, so many cars, buses, and motorbikes make their way.
-At night, when the lights are on, the road is flooded with laser beams.
+Their lights are like laser beams at night.
 It is very futuristic.
-So many scenes from Blade Runner or Ghost in the Shell coming flooding back.
+It is reminiscent of a scene from Blade Runner or Ghost in the Shell.

 How to photograph Nishi-Shinjuku Junction?